ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

 The nonce mechanism is crucial for verifying that the ID token we'll use for authentication was issued specifically for this request.

-Nonce validation ensures ID token authenticity by comparing:
+Nonce validation confirms the ID token’s authenticity by comparing two values:

-1. **Nonce from the session store:** Retrieved using the `nonce_id` from the state parameter
+1. **Nonce from the session store:**  Retrieved using the `nonce_id` from the state parameter.
-2. **Nonce in the ID token:** Included by Google in the signed token
+2. **Nonce in the ID token:**  Included by Google in the signed token.

-This prevents replay attacks and confirms we're using the correct token for authentication.
+This prevents replay attacks and ensures the token is tied to the current authentication request.

 ```mermaid
 sequenceDiagram